Understanding Do-Not-Call rules: The complete guide

 State-specific Do-Not-Call regulations

-Some states have stricter rules than federal guidelines, requiring businesses to comply with both federal and state DNC lists.
+Some states have additional considerations, requiring businesses to comply with both federal and state laws.
 For example:

 California Consumer Privacy Act – CCPA